• Emission, Fluorescence and Absorption Spectroscopy

 • Harsh environments (high temperature, high vacuum etc.).

-Bundles and arrays are simply fiberoptic assemblies comprised of multiple fibers.
+Fiber Optic Bundles and linear arrays are simply fiberoptic assemblies comprised of multiple fibers.

 Using multiple fibers provides several important benefits: